wzup/random_in/README.md

 ------------------
 The plugin may throw two its own exceptions.
 Both of them are `ArgumentError` exeptions:

-1. The result set cannot be less than your number when parameter `may_repeat` if `false`:
+1. The result set cannot be less than your number when parameter `may_repeat` is `false`:

 ```
 # error